 will determine whether the uterine microbial environment is optimal or not for embryo implantation.

-If the endometrium is non-Lactobacillus dominated, the Endometriome™ report will suggest a proper treatment.
+If the endometrium is non-Lactobacillus dominated, the physician may recommend a proper treatment.

-Endometriome™ also detects the most common pathogenic bacteria causing chronic endometritis, recommending an appropriate antibiotic and probiotic treatment.
+Endometriome™ also detects the most common pathogenic bacteria causing chronic endometritis.

 test may be beneficial for